 Hopefully in the future they will introduce features which more traditional app marketplaces offer, such as screenshots of the apps, reviews, etc, but for now it’s nice not to have to install everything on Google’s terms.
 You can even get quite a few of the alternatives I’ve talked about here through the F-droid repository!

-If you want to go further, Ron Amadeo at Ars Technica has a guide for setting up a completely free and open source phone.
+If you want to go further, Ron Amadeo at Ars Technica has a guide (from a little while ago now) for setting up a completely free and open source phone.

 Other mobile operating systems

 While I think most people don’t think about, there are pretty compelling reasons why Android is somewhat evil.
 (I’ve written a blog post about that here).

 A big and quite well known alternative is Lineage OS.
 It’s basically pure open source Android with a few modifications and it’s quite promising.
 It has the big advantage of being more open source than normal Android, while also allowing users to install Google apps if they choose.
 Although installing Google apps is possible, it’s a slightly complicated process, and more generally the process of installing it as your mobile OS is not particularly easy… Which really highlights the difficulties competitors to Google face.
 Google’s applications like Gmail and Google Maps are a must-have for a lot of people, and basically the only way to get them is to use iOS or Android.

 WordPress is a really popular open source content management system (CMS).
 This website is run using WordPress, and you’d be surprised how many popular news organisations use it behind the scenes.